ThreeDotsLabs/watermill/docs/content/pubsubs/sqlite.md

 | ExactlyOnceDelivery | no         |                                                   |
 | GuaranteedOrder     | yes        |                                                   |
 | Persistent          | yes        |                                                   |

+Like the [BoltDB](../bolt/) implementation, the SQLite drivers are imbeddable into your application.
+They do not require any additional infrastructure other than a mounted persistent disk.
+Their advantage over the BoltDB Pub/Sub is supporting consumer groups and guaranteed order.

 ## Vanilla ModernC Driver